dokku/dokku-scheduler-kubernetes/README.md

   - `enter`
   - `logs:failed`
   - `run`
-- Traffic to non-web containers (requires service object creation)

 ### Notes

 - Each `Procfile` entry will be turned into a kubernetes `Deployment` object.
 - Each `Procfile` entry name _must_ be a valid DNS subdomain.
 - The `web` process will also create a `Service` object.
+- Non-web processes can create a `Service` object via a configurable property.
 - All created Kubernetes objects are tracked to completion via `kubedog`.
 - All manifest templates are hardcoded in the plugin.